JStonham/notes/README.md

 }
 ```

-There is now a lot of refactoring that can be done to the test class.
+Then further tests/assertions can be added to the test class.

-A target field can be created, as can a private method called `shouldBe()`.

-Then further tests/assertions can be added.

 ``` java
 import static org.junit.Assert.assertEquals;